cs-ieee-ist/cs-essentials/content/topics/gdb/introduction.md

 **Analyse Data**

-Now that the we have a breakpoint we can run the program again and start analysing the data.
+Now that we have a breakpoint we can run the program again and start analysing the data.

 ```bash
 (gdb) run